nicojs/boilerplate-verifiers/readme.md

   2. ~~Support for inheritance in the classes to build~~
   3. ~~Verify that all attributes are being build.~~
   4. ~~Support for inheritance in the builder classes themselves~~
-  5. Verify that no attribute can be set after build.
+  5. ~~Verify that no attribute can be set after build.~~
   6. ~~Verify the builder constructor is not accessible from the outside.~~
-  7. ~~Support for more scenarios using settings~~
+  7. Support for more scenarios using settings
     1. ~~Support for attribute blacklist~~
     2. ~~Support for builder class method blacklist~~
     3. ~~Force don't use getter's to verify attribute values~~
     4. ~~Support for custom value factories~~
     5. ~~Support for not buildable Super classes~~
     6. ~~Support for prefixed methods on builder class (i.e. "withAge()", "withName()", etc)~~
+    7. Support for changing variables after build.
 2. Implement ToStringVerifier
 3. Implement GetterSetterVerifier